Hoya finlaysonii Wight

 Wax Plant, Porcelain Flower

-Hoya finlaysonii is a fast-growing succulent vine with medium-sized, light green leaves with dark green vein pattern.
-They can have some random silver flecks.
-The stems are up to 0.3 inch (8 mm) thick, dull yellow as they ages, branched from near the root cluster, woody at or near the base and winged at tips.
-It has fragrant white with burgundy flower clusters form on persistent clusters.
+Hoya finlaysonii is a fast-growing succulent vine with light green leaves with a dark green vein pattern.
+The leaves can have some random silver flecks.
+Stems are up to 0.3 inches (0.8 cm) thick, dull yellow as they age, branched from near the root cluster, woody at or near the base, and winged at tips.
+Fragrant flowers are white with burgundy and appear in clusters.

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).

 Hoyas don't ask for much beyond the well-draining soil and the warm, humid conditions that many tropical flowers crave.
 They don't like wet feet or heavy soil, and as many grow as epiphytes in nature.
 Give them at least a half-day of sunshine, and bring them indoors when temperatures drop below 50 °F (10 °C).

 Hoya finishes blooming, leave the flower stalk, as it may produce new flowers.
 Removing the stalk forces the plant to produce a new stalk, which delays blooming and wastes the plant's energy.
 They are light feeders, and a monthly drink of compost tea or dilute fish emulsion provides all the nutrition these tropicals need.
 Hoyas like the security of a snug pot and plants that are a bit root bound will flower more prolifically than those swimming around in a giant pot.

 Propagate Hoyas by cuttings of top growth or by leaf cuttings.
 The average cutting or leaf start will produce a blooming plant in 2 years or less.
 The easiest method of propagation is by layering.